-I am so glad I don’t have to go through all that anymore, is one of the first thoughts I have when I hear an adult say they still hate their parents.
+‘I am so glad I don’t have to go through all that anymore,’ I think when I hear an adult say they still hate their parents.
 When they say it with such animosity and rage, I remember the raging insecurity and confusion that drove me to say such things, and I’m happy to be past all that.
 When I hear someone say that their parents are bumbling fools, idiots, or backwater hicks from the 1950’s, I remember saying such things, and I regret some of it.
-As has been said of regrets, there is little that we can do about them now, but I have also heard some say that the struggle to correct past errors defines us.
+As has been said of regrets, there is little that we can do about them now.
+Yet, I have also heard others say that the struggle to correct past errors defines us.

 The question I would love to ask of those adults that continue to hate the ‘absolute morons’ that happen to be their parents is, “Why is it so important to you that they still be wrong?”

 “I’m smarter than my dad,” writes a twenty-something blogger.
 “I really wish I wasn’t.
 It’s like finding out Santa isn’t real.”

 That isn’t an exact quote, but it is a decent summary of her snarky blog.
 The blogger goes onto rap about how intelligence and cultural sensitivity are a cross that she must now bear in her discussions with her parents.
 She never states that she hates her parents.
 She states that she, in fact, loves them a great deal, but she characterizes that definition of love with an element of pity, bordering on condescension, that appears to be endemic in twenty-somethings.